Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Conclusions

 \section{Conclusions}

 A \acrfull{scp} was developed to design fuel-optimal collision avoidance maneuvers in long-term encounters.
 The original non-convex \acrlong{ocp} is locally approximated into a \acrfull{socp}, and the solution is found iteratively.
-The collision risk is estimated either via the instantaneous probability of collision, the maximum instantaneous probability of collision, or the miss distance.
-This allows for using the squared Mahalanobis distance ($\smd$) to formulate the collision avoidance constraint as an ellipsoidal keep-out zone.
-The dynamics are automatically linearized via differential algebra, allowing for any dynamical model in the \gls{scp}, e.g., high-order gravitational harmonics, atmospheric drag, solar radiation pressure, and third body attraction.
-Moreover, the station-keeping operational requirement is introduced as a convex constraint, and a sensitivity constraint on the squared Mahalanobis distance is used to improve the robustness of the maneuver against modeling and actuation errors.
+The collision risk is estimated either via the \acrfull{ipc}, the maximum instantaneous probability of collision, or the separation distance .
+This allows for using \acrfull{smd} to formulate the collision avoidance constraint as an ellipsoidal keep-out zone.
+The dynamics are automatically linearized via \acrlong{da}, allowing for any dynamical model in the \gls{scp}, e.g., high-order gravitational harmonics, atmospheric drag, solar radiation pressure, and third body attraction.
+The uncertainty of the system is assumed to evolve linearly, so it is propagated using the state transition matrix.
+Moreover, the \acrfull{sk} operational requirement is introduced as a convex constraint, and a sensitivity constraint on the \gls{smd} is used to improve the robustness of the maneuver against modeling and actuation errors.
 A new trust region algorithm based on the nonlinearity index is introduced to avoid artificial unboundedness due to the linearization.

 The algorithm is tested on realistic scenarios in \gls{geo} and in \gls{leo}.
 The optimizer can recover an optimal solution in all the test cases considered without prior knowledge of the thrust arc structure or thrust direction.
 It is shown that the computed maneuver can be different when different collision metrics are selected.
 The algorithm's flexibility allows it to find solutions in high and low-thrust scenarios.
-The introduction of the novel $\smd$ sensitivity constraint can modify the maneuver significantly, as it constraints the spacecraft on the surface of the keep-out zone where the gradient of $\smd$ is lower.
+The introduction of the novel \gls{smd} sensitivity constraint can modify the maneuver significantly, as it constraints the spacecraft on the surface of the keep-out zone where the gradient of \gls{smd} is lower.
 The proposed method is proven reliable and efficient, resulting in a promising step towards autonomous collision avoidance maneuver computation.

+Our approach to \gls{cam} design is based on the assumption that the state uncertainties are Gaussian during the entire window of interest.
+Since the propagation windows are relatively short (e.g., one or two orbital periods) and the initial uncertainties are limited this assumption is not a strong one.
+If we were to consider longer propagation windows or larger uncertainties, nonlinear uncertainty propagation methods, like \glspl{gmm}, should be considered.
+Alternatively, different representations of the states, like generalized equinoctial elements, can be used to preserve the normality of the distribution.